 The Review of Asset Pricing Studies strives to publish the highest quality research in asset pricing, broadly construed.
 RAPS will evaluate papers based on their substantive original contribution to our understanding of the pricing of assets.
 Asset pricing includes, but is not limited to, the following topic areas: theoretical and empirical models of asset prices and returns, empirical methodology, substantive empirical research, macro-finance, the study of financial institutions as related to asset prices, information and liquidity in asset markets, behavioral investment studies, asset market structure and microstructure, risk analysis, hedge funds, mutual funds, and alternative investments.
 Manuscripts are accepted for publication on the understanding that they have been submitted solely to the Review of Asset Pricing Studies and that they have not been previously published either in whole or in part.

 Manuscripts should be typewritten using double-spacing throughout, including tables, references, and footnotes.
 Manuscripts (text, references, tables, figures, etc.) should be prepared in detailed accord with The Chicago Manual of Style 15th Edition.
 Assemble sections in the following order: Title page, Abstract, Text, Figure legends, Appendixes, References, Footnotes, Tables, and Figures.
-Electronic submissions must be submitted as PDF files and must be anonymous.
+Electronic submissions must be submitted as PDF files.

 The Title page should include the title, name(s) of the author(s), and institutional affiliation for each author.
 It should also include name, address, telephone number, and e-mail address of the author responsible for correspondence as well as the name and address of the author to whom requests for reprints should be sent.
 Page numbering should begin on this page.